ODIM-Project/ODIM/README.md

 ## Resource Aggregator for ODIM default ports

-Default ports used by the resource aggregator, plugins, and third-party services can be found in the table in the *[Adding a plugin into the Resource Aggregator for ODIM framework](#adding-a-plugin-into-the-resource-aggregator-for-odim-framework)* section.
+Default ports used by the Resource Aggregator, plugins, and third-party services can be found in the table in the *[Adding a plugin into the Resource Aggregator for ODIM framework](#adding-a-plugin-into-the-resource-aggregator-for-odim-framework)* section.